 Ensures a car can be legally driven on the road

 Completing the registration transfer requirements enables the vehicle to be legally driven by its new owner, and prevents fines for non-compliance on the behalf of both the seller and buyer.
+It also helps confirm that all registration details, such as licence plates and vehicle records, are correctly updated with your state or territory’s transport authority.

 Protects buyers and sellers from future liabilities

 Ensuring the vehicle registration is transferred to the new owner ensures that you are not liable for any unpaid tolls, fines, accidents or registration fees collected in the future.
+This protection is particularly important if the new owner commits a traffic offence or fails to maintain insurance coverage after the sale.

 Provides confirmation of ownership

 When completed, the vehicle transfer paperwork officially transfers legal responsibility for the vehicle to the buyer.
+It also provides both parties with written proof of sale, which may be required when updating insurance or handling related legal or financial matters.

 Ensures insurance coverage

 Many insurance providers require the policyholder to also be the registered owner of the vehicle, particularly on high-performance or luxury vehicles.
+Transferring registration promptly helps avoid potential lapses in insurance coverage and ensures the new owner can obtain or update their policy without delay.

 Prevents extra costs

 Completing the registration transfer paperwork on time avoids late transfer penalties and the need to have a car inspected for re-registration.
+It also helps prevent unnecessary administrative fees or reinstatement costs if the vehicle’s registration lapses before being updated.

 To transfer a vehicle registration in NSW:

-More details can be found on the Service NSW website
+More details can be found on the Service NSW website.

-How to Transfer Car Ownership in Victoria
+How to transfer car ownership in Victoria (VIC)

 Transferring a vehicle registration in Victoria entails the following steps: